carsonboches/CMBDev/README.md

 - **HTML5**: Structured and semantic markup for user accessibility.
 - **CSS3**: Responsive styling for fluid layouts across all devices.
-- **JavaScript**: Seamless logic for appointment scheduling and DOM manipulation.
+- **JavaScript**: Functional logic for appointment scheduling and DOM manipulation.
-- **React**: Dynamic component displaying an appointment confirmation message.
+- **React**: Dynamic component displaying appointment confirmation message.
 - **Express**: Backend server framework used to handle the routing of the app and serve static files.

     - The **server** serves the static files from the `public` directory, displays the main `index.html` page, and handles interactions with the appointment scheduler.